pingcap/docs/tidb-cloud/recovery-group-overview.md

 # Recovery Group Overview (Beta)

 A TiDB Cloud recovery group allows you to replicate your databases between TiDB Cloud Dedicated clusters for protection against regional disasters.
 You can orchestrate the failover of databases from one cluster to another.
-After failover to the secondary cluster, if the original cluster becomes available again, you can re-establish replication in the reverse direction to reprotect the databases.
+After a failover to the secondary cluster, if the original primary cluster becomes available again, you can re-establish replication in the reverse direction to reprotect your databases.

 ## Architecture

 A recovery group consists of a set of replicated databases that can be failed over together between two TiDB Dedicated clusters.
-Each recovery group is assigned a primary cluster, databases on this primary cluster are associated with the group and are then replicated to the secondary cluster.
+Each recovery group is assigned a primary cluster, and databases on this primary cluster are associated with the group and are then replicated to the secondary cluster.

 ![Recovery Group](/media/tidb-cloud/recovery-group/recovery-group-overview.png)